aniru-dh21/AuthSignal-MagicLink/README.md

 - The user visits the application's user interface.
 On the user interface, they see a login input box and a signup option.
 Since the user is new, they opt to sign up.

 ### Signup Flow

+- Upon clicking the signup link, the user is directed to a page to enter their chosen username.

+- After entering the username and clicking the signup button, the front and triggers a POST API call to /api/signup, sending the username in the request body.

+- The backend receives the request and communicates with the Authsignal server for user authentication.

+- Authsignal prompts the user to set up Magic Link authentication by entering their email address.

+- Authsignal sends a magic link to the provided email address.

+- After clicking the magic link, the user is authenticated and redirected the the home page, where they receive a welcome message displaying their email addresss.
+The page also included a logout button.